 Staff and governors should make use of the DfE dedicated telephone helpline (020 7340 7264) to raise any concerns relating to extremism.
 Concerns can also be raised by email to:

-Please note the helpline is not intended for use in emergency situations, such as a child being at immediate risk of harm or a security incident, in which case the normal emergency and local safeguarding procedures should be followed.
+Please note the helpline is not intended for use in emergency situations, such as a child being at immediate risk of harm or a security incident, in which case the normal emergency and local safeguarding procedures should be followed, including contacting 999.

-Rob Kershaw, The Designated Safeguarding Lead works in line with the responsibilities as set out at Annex B of the DfE Guidance ‘Keeping Children Safe in Education’.
+Helen Morris, The Designated Safeguarding Lead works in line with the responsibilities as set out within the DfE Guidance ‘Keeping Children Safe in Education’ for September 2023.

 The Designated Safeguarding Lead should be the ‘expert point of contact’ for school staff who may have ‘Prevent’ concerns around an individual child’s safety or well-being.